What is a Stanley Early Education?

 Educator and author Grant Lichtman cited in his book "#EdJourney: A roadmap to the future of education" a number of innovations teachers find crucial to the future of education.
 Many of these are instructional values and approaches Stanley has had in place for over 40 years.

 A need to break down traditional silos in schools of subject, age and time

-At Stanley we have instituitionalized each of these aspects of innovation by:
+At Stanley we have institutionalized each of these aspects of innovation by:

-Our instruction is founded on the belief that both teacher and student are on the educational journey together and that students learn through experience, creating long lasting ownership on the part of the student
+Founding our instruction on the belief that both teacher and student are on the educational journey together and that students learn through experience, creating long-lasting ownership on the part of the student